Hourly Employee Engagement: Strategies for Retention

 Shanna Daugherty, Ahold Delhaize: "Many trends come and go.
 There are different ways you can approach strategy related to listening.
 For example, do you do a census survey once, or do you do a census two or three times a year?
 Do you use pulse, do you use lifecycle?
 Do you even do an annual survey?
 I keep getting asked those questions in our organization because people want to know if we're doing the right thing.
 I come back to asking the question, 'Is what we're doing right for our organization?'
 Because there are a lot of great things out there that you can do and you can overwhelm yourself pretty quickly.
 I always try to focus on what's the right thing for our organization."

 Kristin Henderson, J.D.
-Irving: “We really are seeing a big focus across all of our groups in the area of mental health and wellness.
-We're having a lot of discussions, improving our connection with our people, and offering a lot more in that space because COVID was hard and I think people are still struggling to come out of that.
-Organizationally, we’ve been working to try to see how we can address those issues.”
+Irving: "We really are seeing a big focus across all of our groups in the area of mental health and wellness.
+We're having a lot of discussions, improving our connection with our people, and offering a lot more in that space.
+Organizationally, we've been working to try to see how we can address those issues."

 Gracelyn Kaine, J.D.
-Irving: “Like some other businesses, we're certainly dealing with a higher turnover rate since the pandemic and experiencing some difficulty in attracting new employees.
-However, our retail division has really shown its employees that they're listening, and that commitment is demonstrated in our engagement results.
+Irving: "Our retail division has really shown its employees that they're listening, and that commitment is demonstrated in our engagement results.
 They've taken the action plans developed by employees and worked to show them the results.
-Because of that, they've got happier employees — people who want to come to work and make a difference.”
+Because of that, they've got happier employees — people who want to come to work and make a difference."

 Kristin Henderson, J.D.
 Irving: "Turnover has only been a challenge in a couple of our groups; however, that turnover is often related to issues like supply chain delays.
 If my truck is in the shop, I'm not earning as much money because I'm not driving.
 I'm not driving because I can't get parts for my truck.
 I can go work for someone else who has a truck that's not in the shop.
 We've seen some of that, particularly in the trucking company and our truck service company because supply chains have backed up and caused a lot of issues.
 We deal with that through communication and transparency, always trying to ensure people know what we're doing and how we're trying to support them and make changes."